RoyaleAPI/cr-api-docs/docs/endpoints/tournaments_known.md

 # Known Tournaments

-This endpoint returns a list of tournaments people have used the [/tournaments](/endpoint/tournaments) endpoint to search for.
+This endpoint returns a list of tournaments people have used the [/tournaments](/endpoints/tournaments) endpoint to search for.

+You may want to use [pagination](pagination) for this request.

 ## HTTP Request
 `GET https://api.royaleapi.com/tournaments/known`